Lindsey McGrew, MBA - Executive Director

-Lindsey McGrew is a founder of The Madrone School and has a twelve year old son with autism.
+Lindsey McGrew is a founder of The Madrone School and has a thirteen year old son with autism.
 Thus, she understands the importance of quality, measurable services for children with autism and their related costs.
 She set out to open a school to provide a superior and affordable special education for families in search for an alternative to the public school system.
 Lindsey is devoted to the success and sustainability of the school and she is responsible for the business aspects of the school as well as the non-profit portion where she spearheads strategic planning and development.
 She has a Bachelor of Science in Social Sciences with an emphasis in Communication, Business and Women’s Studies and completed a Master of Business Administration at Seattle University.
 She enjoys spending time with her two sons, Grady and Ace, and her husband, Kris.